-CLA+ results are a powerful tool for assessing students' critical-thinking and written communication skills, measuring growth on these skills, and determining how your institution compares to other colleges and universities using CLA+.
+CLA+ results are a tool to measure growth on these skills and determine how your institution compares to other colleges and universities using CLA+.

-University of Arkansas, Fayetteville has a freshman Total CLA+ score of 1160; this score is greater than or equal to the average freshman score at 93% of CLA+ schools.
-A score of 1160 demonstrates Proficient mastery of the critical-thinking and written-communication skills measured by CLA+.
+University of Arkansas, Fayetteville has a freshman Total CLA+ score of 1178; this score is greater than or equal to the average freshman score at 96% of CLA+ schools.
+A score of 1178 demonstrates Proficient mastery of the critical-thinking and written-communication skills measured by CLA+.